Lots of news about this recently. Self Driving cars.

 - Why doesn’t he like going to the doctor?
 Because they never seem to listen to him – and doctors are for sick people anyway.
 Why bother?

 But I’d argue that this is much less frequent than we assume.
-Adding 60,000 visits is a short sighted (and impractical) way to solve this problem.
-We need to help Donald to find self-driving health: tools that help navigate, understand his goals, and get him from were he is to where he needs to be.
+Adding 60,000 visits to a community is a short sighted (and impractical) way to solve this problem.
+We need to help Donald to find self-driving health: tools that help him navigate, understand his goals, and get him from where he is to where he needs to be.